Skip to content

 Related reading:

-This article was originally published in December 2023.
-The most recent update, with contributions from Shubham Agarwal, was in February 2025.
+This article was originally published in December 2023 by Katie Paterson and has also had contributions from Shubham Agarwal.
+The most recent update was in January 2026.

 Get productivity tips delivered straight to your inbox